Deep Learning Meets Adaptive Filtering: A Stein's Unbiased Risk Estimator Approach: Introduction

 \IEEEPARstart{}{} \textit{Deep unfolding}, or \textit{unrolling}~\cite{hershey2014deep}, enables constructing interpretable deep neural networks (DNN) that require less training data and considerably less computational resources than generic DNNs.

 Specifically, in deep unfolding, each layer of the DNN is designed to resemble one iteration of the original algorithm of interest.
 Passing the signals through such a deep network is in essence similar to executing the iterative algorithm a finite number of times, determined by the number of layers.
-In addition, the algorithm parameters such as the model parameters and forgetting parameter in adaptive filtering will be reflected in the parameters and weights of the constructed DNN.
+The model parameters will be reflected in weights of the constructed DNN.
+The data-driven nature of the emerging deep network thus enables improvements over the original algorithm.
+Note that the constructed network may be trained using back-propagation, resulting in model parameters that are learned from the real-world training datasets.
+In this way, the trained network can be naturally interpreted as a parameter optimized algorithm, effectively overcoming the lack of interpretability in most conventional neural networks~\cite{monga2019algorithm}.
+In comparison with a generic DNN, the unfolded network has many fewer parameters and therefore requires a more modest size of training data and computational resources.

 The deep unrolling technique has been effectively applied to various signal processing problems, yielding significant improvements in the convergence rates of state-of-the-art iterative algorithms; see~\cite{monga2019algorithm,hershey2014deep} for a detailed explanation of deep unrolling, as well as~\cite{shlezinger2022model,zeng2022one,khobahi2021lord} for examples of deploying deep unrolling in different application areas.